venth/aws-adfs/README.md

 [![Travis build](https://api.travis-ci.org/venth/aws-adfs.svg?branch=master)](https://api.travis-ci.org/venth/aws-adfs.svg?branch=master)
 ![Build Status](https://github.com/venth/aws-adfs/workflows/Build/badge.svg?branch=master)

-The project provides command line tool - `aws-adfs` to ease aws cli authentication against ADFS (multi factor authentication with active directory) and
+The project provides command line tool - `aws-adfs` to ease AWS cli authentication against ADFS (multi factor authentication with active directory).

 ## `aws-adfs` command line tool
-Thanks to [Brandond](https://github.com/brandond) contribution - "Remove storage of credentials, in favor of storing ADFS session cookies"
-aws-adfs:

-> allows you to re-login to STS without
-> entering credentials for an extended period of time, without having to store the user's actual credentials.
-> It also lets an organization control the period in which a user can re-login to STS without entering credentials,
-> by altering the ADFS session lifetime.
+* allows you to re-login to STS without entering credentials for an extended period of time, without having to store the user's actual credentials.
+It also lets an organization control the period in which a user can re-login to STS without entering credentials, by altering the ADFS session lifetime.

-Thanks to [Brandond](https://github.com/brandond) contribution - "Add support for legacy aws_security_token key in credentials file" aws-adfs supports ansible by providing two keys with security token:
-* AWS_SESSION_TOKEN and
-* AWS_SECURITY_TOKEN

-Thanks to [Brandond](https://github.com/brandond) contribution - "Add support for Kerberos SSO on Windows via requests_negotiate_sspi"
+* supports automation tools like ansible by providing security token in `AWS_SESSION_TOKEN`/`AWS_SECURITY_TOKEN` environment variables.

-* on windows os will be used Security Support Provider Interface
+* supports using Security Support Provider Interface (SSPI) on Windows OS.

-### Compatibility

-As of version 0.2.0, this tool acts on the 'default' profile unless an alternate profile name has been specified on the command line or in your environment.
-Previous versions acted on the 'adfs' profile by default.

 ### MFA integration